'I’ve lost a year of my life because of long Covid' | ITV News

 Even though Sharon has been referred to this service, and is glad to have the support, she still thinks one specialist clinic in Wales would be a better alternative.

-“I’d like to have tests in one clinic where the specialists are all under one roof, and where I can get a ‘person centred approach’ where people can see everything that’s going on.
-And that there was only one place to go, because it takes a lot of energy to go to different referrals with different people and repeating the story time and again - that’s very tiring.”
+“I’d like to have tests in one clinic where the specialists are all under one roof, and where I can get a ‘person centred approach’ where people can see everything that’s going on... because it takes a lot of energy to go to different referrals with different people and repeating the story time and again - that’s very tiring.”

-Rachel Wallbank has acknowledged the frustration of patients but wants to reassure those living with long Covid that there are services and support available to them.
+Rachel Wallbank acknowledged the frustration of patients and said there is no "magic medicine" to take many of the symptoms away.

+“There is ongoing research to support this delivery, but actually if a patient is acutely unwell and there are concerns, they can access specialist services", Ms Wallbank added.

-Y Byd ar Bedwar asked the Health Minister, Eluned Morgan MS for an interview, but she wasn’t available.
-In a statement, a spokesperson said the Minister is considering the needs long Covid sufferers have as part of the post-pandemic recovery plan for the NHS.
+Health Minister, Eluned Morgan MS was unavailable for an interview for the programme.
+In a statement, a spokesperson for the Welsh Government said:

 “Currently health boards are working with GP practices and community services to ensure people with long-Covid can access the services they need, as close to home as possible and in line with National Institute for Health and Care Excellence (NICE) clinical guidance, from primary and community care services.
 This includes assessment, investigation, treatment and rehabilitation support tailored to their needs.